 Our Final Recommendations for Spanish healthcare terminology in healthcare translations

 It’s not clear whether we will ever be able to fully standardize healthcare communications in Spanish.
 Here are some of our final recommendations to make healthcare terminology more accessible and consistent:

 - For any organization that publishes a glossary, we also recommend that you put it online in a downloadable format in which it can be accessed and used.
 A PDF is not a usable format to be able to use in technology (Translation service providers and translators can then convert this to a glossary to be used in Translation Memory).
 Consider Excel, a Word table, etc.

-- Encourage health plans and others to use Language Service Providers or professional translators that are proficient in Translation Memory and have access to these glossaries and published translations that can be utilized.
+- Encourage health plans and others to use Language Service Providers or professional translators in healthcare that are proficient in Translation Memory and have access to these glossaries and published translations that can be utilized.
 See the CMS Toolkit for using culturally and appropriate translation.

 - There needs to be an organization that will reach out and collaborate with others to help standardize the terminology.
 We volunteer to be part of that organization.